public-key-cryptography/public-key-editor/README.md

-	listing = true and reading = true statements were moved outside of the list and read threads so that they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear simultaneously on the same list panel if two email tabs were open and the user clicked the reverse color button while the program was listing the messages; the dialog.setSize(dialog.getPreferredSize()) statement that was between the dialog.setVisible(false) and setVisible(true) statements was moved in front of setVisible(false) statement because the passphrase dialog box wasn't getting packed or re- painted correctly; and the PublicKey decrypt(String, byte[]) method was modified so that it can de- crypt ciphertext using any delimiter for the prepended one-time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f.
+	listing = true and reading = true statements were moved outside of the list and read threads so that they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear on the same list panel if two email tabs were open and the user clicked the reverse color button while the program was listing the messages because Swing is not thread safe; the dialog.setSize(dialog.get- PreferredSize()) statement that was between the dialog.setVisible(false) and setVisible(true) state- ments was moved in front of the setVisible(false) statement because the passphrase dialog box wasn't getting packed or repainted correctly; an error in the passphrase dialog that caused the line width to stay at 56 chars if the user checked and unchecked the max cipher box and then clicked another button was corrected; the Delete menu item was modified so it also deletes folders by recursively listing the files in the directory, deleting the files, and then deleting the empty folders because Java will not delete an un-empty directory; and the PublicKey decrypt(String, byte[]) method was modified so it can decrypt ciphertext using any delimiter for the prepended one-time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f.